Back Injuries in the Workplace

 Back injuries are one of the most common types of injuries sustained in the workplace.
-Some work-related back injuries are the result of direct trauma such as slip-and-falls or lifting heavy objects, and others are the result of repeated activity over an extended period.
+Some work-related back injuries are the result of direct trauma such as slip-and-falls or lifting heavy objects, and others are the result of repeated activity over an extended period of time.

 Some examples of actions that can cause repetitive microtraumas are:

 Poor posture when standing or sitting